QubesOS/qubes-doc/TemplateImplementation.md

 This device consists of:

 -   root.img - real template filesystem
--   root-cow.img - differences between device seen by AppVM and current root.img
+-   root-cow.img - differences between the device as seen by AppVM and the current root.img

-This is achieved by creating device-mapper snapshots for each version of root.img.
-When AppVM is started, xen hotplug scripts (/etc/xen/scripts/block-snapshot) reads inode number of root.img and root-cow.img and uses this numbers for snapshot device name.
-When device with same name exists - new AppVM will use it, so AppVMs based on the same version of root.img will use common device.
-Of course device-mapper cannot use files directly - it must be connected through /dev/loop\*.
-The same mechanism detects if there is loop device connected with some file (by device+inode number) already, or creating new loop device is needed.
+The above is achieved through creating device-mapper snapshots for each version of root.img.
+When an AppVM is started, a xen hotplug script (/etc/xen/scripts/block-snapshot) reads the inode numbers of root.img and root-cow.img; these numbers are used as the snapshot device's name.
+When a device with the same name exists the new AppVM will use it - therefore, AppVMs based on the same version of root.img will use the same device.
+Of course, the device-mapper cannot use the files directly - it must be connected through /dev/loop\*.
+The same mechanism detects if there is a loop device associated with a file determined by the device and inode numbers - or if creating a new loop device is necessary.

-When AppVM is stopped, xen hotplug script checks if this device is still used, and if not - removes snapshot and frees loop devices.
+When an AppVM is stopped the xen hotplug script checks whether the device is still in use - if it is not, the script removes the snapshot and frees the loop device.

 ### Changes to template filesystem

-To take advantages of snapshot device, every change in root.img must save original version of modified block in root-cow.img.
-This is achieved by snapshot-origin device.
+In order for the full potential of the snapshot device to be realized, every change in root.img must save the original version of the modified block in root-cow.img.
+This is achieved by a snapshot-origin device.

-When TemplateVM is started - it got snapshot-origin device connected as root device (in read-write mode).
-So every change to this device is immediately saved in root.img, but is not visible to AppVM, which uses snapshot.
+When TemplateVM is started, it receives the snapshot-origin device connected as a root device (in read-write mode).
+Therefore, every change to this device is immediately saved in root.img - but remains invisible to the AppVM, which uses the snapshot.

-When TemplateVM is stopped, xen scripts removes root-cow.img and creates new one (by qvm-template-commit tool).
-Because of loop devices which uses concrete file on disk (by inode, not name), snapshot device will not be touched.
-And Linux kernel frees old root-cow.img files as soon as it will not be used by any snapshot device (precisely loop devices).
-The new root-cow.img file will got new inode number, so new AppVMs will got new snapshot device (with different name).
+When TemplateVM is stopped, the xen script removes root-cow.img and creates a new one (using the qvm-template-commit tool).
+The snapshot device will remain untouched due to the loop device, which uses an actual file on the disk (by inode, not by name).
+Linux kernel frees the old root-cow.img files as soon as they are unused by all snapshot devices (to be exact, loop devices).
+The new root-cow.img file will get a new inode number, and so new AppVMs will get new snapshot devices (with different names).

 Snapshot device in AppVM
 ------------------------